AnyChart/docs.anychart.com/Stock_Charts/Series/Line.md

 ]);

 // map the data
-mapping = table.mapAs({'x': 'x', 'value': 'value'});
+mapping = table.mapAs({x: 'x', value: 'value'});

 ```

 {sample}STOCK\_Line\_02{sample}

-It's rather clear that there's no difference in both samples, so there's no matter for your stock appearance which data type you choose - it depends only on your preferences.
 Find more about setting and arranging data in Stocks in the [Stocks Data tutorial](../Data).

-A stock can contain several series.
-There are also two ways of creating a multi-series stock: creating several series in one plot or creating several plots with a series (or several series again) in each.
-Let's create a sample with several series belong to one plot and another sample demonstrating a multi-plot stock.
-You can find more about multi-series Line charts in the [Line Chart](../../Basic_Chart_Types/Line_Chart#multi_series) tutorial.
+Simple multi-series chart:

 ```
 // set the series